8 Fun Christmas Crafts to Do With Your Kids

 Stained Glass Glue Snowflakes

 What a beautiful decoration to hang in the window to display to guests and neighbors.
 This one's a little bit more difficult, but only takes a little patience to master.
+The first few snowflakes were kind of rough for my 3 year old, but then he got the hang of it and they started looking really nice.

 - White piece of paper